This post may contain affiliate links. See my disclosure policy.

 - Sesame oil.
 To add a mild nutty flavor to the marinade.

-How to make huli huli chicken?
+How to make huli huli chicken

-Step 2- Grill the chicken
+Step 2- Add the chicken thighs.
+Mix until fully coated.

 - Use an instant-read thermometer to check the doneness of the chicken.
 Insert the thermometer into the thickest part of the cut.
 Chicken thighs are done if the thermometer reads 165 degrees.